mounikajallela31/SkillGraph/README.md

 ### Graph-Powered Skill Gap & Job Recommendation System

 SkillGraph is a full-stack application that helps users identify suitable job roles based on their existing technical skills.

-It uses a graph database to establish relationships between students, skills, jobs, and required skills, enabling skill matching and skill-gap analysis.
+The application uses a graph database to represent relationships between students, skills, jobs, and required skills.
+These relationships are used to calculate skill matches, recommend suitable jobs, and identify missing skills.

 ---